-Baxter considers several factors to identify water usage reduction opportunities and possible water conservation projects at sites, including total water used, water usage efficiency, water cost and water availability.
+Baxter considers several factors to identify water usage reduction opportunities and possible water conservation projects at sites, including total water used, water usage efficiency, and water cost and availability.
 Due to the strong link between energy usage and water processing, optimizing water systems remains a key focus of the company’s facility energy assessments.
 Additionally, Baxter integrates Lean manufacturing principles and tools such as value stream mapping2 with water management to help facilities identify areas for additional conservation.

-During 2012, Baxter implemented water recovery and reuse projects at several facilities:
+During 2013, Baxter implemented water recovery and reuse projects at several facilities:

-|2005||2006||2007||2008||2009||2010||2011||2012||2013||Typical Acceptable Discharge Level (mg/L)|
+|2005||2009||2010||2011||2012||2013||Typical Acceptable Discharge Level (mg/L)|

 |*||Estimated total water pollutant levels for treated wastewater discharged directly into waterways.
 Data do not include two facilities that operate zero-discharge systems in accordance with local regulatory requirements.|

-|**||When actual performance data were not available, estimates were developed based on performance at similar facilities or on other measured performance indicators.|
+|**||When actual performance data were not available, estimates are based on performance at similar facilities or on other measured performance indicators.|

 The company properly manages the APIs that it uses to help ensure they are not released into the environment during manufacturing.
 Baxter has developed proprietary processes to remove, destroy or deactivate some compounds though not required to do so by law.
 All other compounds that cannot be managed this way or through traditional wastewater systems are destroyed by incineration or other environmentally responsible means.